auth0/docs/articles/tokens/overview-jwt-claims.md

 For your specific use case, you can define your own custom claim names.
 You can name a custom claim anything that is not already listed in the [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims).

 #### Public claims

-If you have created custom claims and you plan to allow third-party applications to use them, you should either register them or use collision-resistant names, such as by adding your domain name as the prefix.
+If you have created custom claims for public consumption, you should either register them or use collision-resistant names, such as by adding your domain name as the prefix.

 In the [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims), you can see some examples of public claims registered by OpenID Connect: